In this article

 Chase Sapphire Reserve®

-The Chase Sapphire Reserve® is a long-standing favorite with a $550 annual fee and a $300 travel credit, resulting in a $250 effective annual fee.
+The Chase Sapphire Reserve® is a long-standing favorite with a $795 annual fee and over $2,700 in cardholder value (YMMV on if you can use all the credits).
 This card offers Priority Pass access for you and two guests, along with access to Chase Sapphire Lounges.
 If you have Priority Pass through other cards, you only get one visit to Chase Sapphire Lounges each calendar year.

 card art for the Chase Sapphire Reserve® cardChase Sapphire Reserve®